Motorized Introduction to Avalanches

 2. Understand and apply current avalanche advisories.

 3. Understand how the snowpack contributes to avalanching.

 4. Understand basic companion rescue.

 One classroom session of 3 hours and a field session of 7 hours.

 Students are required to have a fully operational modern avalanche transceiver, an avalanche shovel (no plastic blades), and an avalanche probe.
 For the motorized class, you are required to have a working modern snowmobile and helmet.

-The classroom portion of the course on Thursday, January 31, 2018 will begin at 6:00 pm and last until 9:00 pm.
+The classroom portion of the course on Thursday, January 16, 2020, will begin at 6:00 pm and last until 9:00 pm.
 It will take place at Flathead Community College.
-The field portion of the course on Saturday, February 2, 2018 and will take place in Canyon Creek, on the Flathead National Forest.
-Cost for both the classroom and field session is $50.
+The field portion of the course on Saturday, January 18, 2020, and will take place in Canyon Creek, on the Flathead National Forest.
+The cost for both the classroom and field session is $50.